Benjamin-Loison/Among-us-decentralized/README.md

 -----------

+For network maybe just working with Discord Rich Presence with a high level of abstraction would be nice

 5.1 s pour faire upper engine vers cafetaria (arrêt table) en "frotant" le mur du bas 2 431 pixels d'après ma mesure relativement précise donc une vitesse de 477 pixels par seconde

 make some tests (by a human for tasks for instance but precise a procedure)